jessicayung/deep-learning-map/glossary.md

 		- Uses a replay buffer, so it can perform more than one gradient update using each piece of sampled experience, as well as a Q-Function approximate trained with the Retrace algorithm.
 	- References:
 		- [OpenAI blog post on PPO](https://blog.openai.com/openai-baselines-ppo/)

+### Other RL
+- Batch reinforcement learning
+	- Do not interact with the system during learning (Used e.g. in real-world industrial settings since unrestricted exploration can damage the system)
+-

 #### References:
 - RL: AI A to Z course